masud1901/RAW-NODE-API-Project/README.md

-# RAW-NODE-API-Project
+# RAW-NODE-API-Project with Twilio
-An uptime monitoring system for client using raw node (I followed 'Learn with Sumit' videos.)
+An uptime monitoring system for clients using only node js.

 I just wanted to express how thrilled and satisfied I am with the work that I have just completed.
 It was no small feat, and I put in a lot of hard work and dedication to get to this point.
 I followed 'Learn with Sumit' YouTube videos.
 I faced some difficulties as the tutorial is about 2 years old and some syntaxes and functionalities are being deprecated or changed.
 So I googled and tried to solve on my own.
-It also helped me to google more efficiently and filtering my search according to my need.
+It also helped me to google more efficiently and filter my search according to my needs.

 The things I've implemented in the project are:
-1. CRUDing 'user' using 4 methods (GET,POST,PUT,DELETE).
+1. CRUDing 'user' using 4 methods (GET, POST, PUT, DELETE).
 2. CRUDing 'token'.
 3. CRUDing check.
 4. Twilio SMS service.